The prospects of nonthermal magnetization switching in near-compensated rare earth iron garnets

+This threshold disparity enables deterministic bit writing.
+External magnetic field $H_{\text{ext}}$ and corresponding equilibrium angle $\theta_0$ (Fig.~\ref{figure1}) define the system's initial state.
+By selecting a pulse energy $J$ such that $J_{\min} < J < J_{\max}$, the final magnetization state is governed solely by helicity: a $\sigma_+$ pulse resets the system to $-\theta_0$ (bit "$1_w$") and a $\sigma_-$ pulse to $\theta_0$ (bit "$0_w$"), independent on the initial orientation.
+This mechanism provides a robust pathway for the non-absorptive optical data storage in the non-collinear phase of ferrimagnets.

-{\bf Stability.} At finite temperature, there is a finite probability for the magnetization to flip and reverse its direction.
-The mean time between two flips is called the N\`eel relaxation time $\tau_N$ and is given by the Néel-Arrhenius equation \cite{neel1949theorie,li2004thermally,bance2015thermal} $ \tau_N = \tau_0 \exp\Bigl[\Delta U_{\mathrm{eff}} V/(kT)\Bigr] $, where $V$ {is the volume of remagnetized area} and $1/\tau_0$ is an attempt frequency \cite{fiedler2012direct}, {which describes the probability of magnetization reversal and has the typical values of} {$10^{9}$~Hz}~\cite{bance2015thermal,li2004thermally}. {For the configuration used above and magnetic bit size $10\times 10\times1.8\mu$m ($V=1.8\cdot10^{-10}$~cm$^3$), $\Delta U_{eff} = 0.0075$erg/cm$^3$ and $T=296$~K. The relation $\frac{\Delta U_{\mathrm{eff}}V}{kT} = 33$ holds, and, therefore, $\tau_N\approx3$ days, which is sufficiently large for logic operations.} Stable smaller bits are available if higher potential barriers are used.
+At finite temperature, there is a finite probability for the magnetization to flip and reverse its direction.
+The mean time between two flips is called the N\`eel relaxation time $\tau_N$ and is given by the Néel-Arrhenius equation \cite{neel1949theorie,li2004thermally,bance2015thermal}

+where $V$ {is the volume of remagnetized area} and $1/\tau_0$ is an attempt frequency \cite{fiedler2012direct}, {which describes the probability of magnetization reversal and has the typical values of} {$10^{9}$~Hz}~\cite{bance2015thermal,li2004thermally}. {For the configuration used above and magnetic bit size $10\times 10\times1.8\mu$m ($V=1.8\cdot10^{-10}$~cm$^3$), $\Delta U_{eff} = 0.0075$erg/cm$^3$ and $T=296$~K. The relation $\frac{\Delta U_{\mathrm{eff}}V}{kT} = 33$ holds, and, therefore, $\tau_N\approx3$ days, which is sufficiently large for logic operations.} Stable smaller bits are available if higher potential barriers are used, i.e. if one adjust the magetic state further apart from the transition boarder between the collinear and non-collinera magnetic phases at the phase diagramm by either varying temperature or the external magnetic field.
-\textbf{Reading.} {As the result of logical operation is written as the magnetization state of a ferrimagnet, it can be read by either traditional means using electromagnetic coils, or using ultrafast magneto-optical reading via linearly-polarized low-energy optical pulses.
-In the latter case, the sign of the probe Faraday rotation provides a direct measure of written magnetic bit,} closing the logic loop without requiring electrical contacts {with unavoidable} heating.